Nueri-ai/Credit-scoring-end-to-end/README.md

 # Credit scoring prediction
-Allows to predict customer's credit scoring rate.
+Allows to predict customer's credit scoring.
-Covers the full cycle: from data preprocessing and model training to model tracking via **MLflow**, deployment by **FastAPI**, containerized by **Docker**.
+Covers the full cycle: from data preprocessing and model training to model tracking via **MLflow**, deployment by **FastAPI**, containerization by **Docker**.